-The Cities Standards Institute (CSI) brings together cities, businesses, academia and innovators to identify the common challenges that cities face, find ways to overcome those issues and introduce standards and common approaches to help guide the evolution of future cities.
+The Cities Standards Institute (CSI) is one of the UK’s leading smart city networks.
+It brings together local government, businesses, academia and innovators to identify the common challenges that cities face, generate solutions and introduce standards, common approaches and best practice to help guide the evolution of future cities.

 PAS 182 is aimed at breaking down barriers to putting smart-city concepts into practice.
 It tackles ways in which city authorities can make systems interoperable and facilitate data sharing between agencies.
 By setting a standard way for organising information, it aims to help businesses create the right datasets and get the most out of the data available to them.